-In some smaller isolated areas, the only option to provide additional supplies in the event of spring yield falling and the relevant service reservoir level reducing is to tanker potable water into the service reservoir, which ensures that tankering poses no biosecurity risks as there are no discharges to the environment.
+In some smaller isolated areas, the only option to provide additional supplies in the event of spring yield falling and the relevant service reservoir level reducing is to tanker potable water into the service reservoir.
 Therefore the service reservoir level is the trigger.
 We generally utilise tankers with a carrying capacity of 30m3.
 Plant and procedures are already in place with dedicated fill points at Whittle Dene and Broken Scar WTW.
 The quantities of water required in tankering operations are minimal and has no impact on the overall deployable output of these works.
 In practice, due to the location of these areas, tankering will take place from Whittle Dene WTW.
 Analysis suggests that a maximum of two tankers a day would be required giving a volume of 60m3.
 This is negligible in comparison to the DO of the works.